Richqrd/CNN_dog-cat_classifier/README.md

 # CNN_dogcat_classifier

-**This is a compilation of attempts to create CNNs to classify whether images contain either dogs or cats.
-The models directory containing all models is excluded because of size**
+**This is a compilation of attempts to create CNNs to classify whether images contain either dogs or cats.**
+*The 'models' directory containing all the trained neural network models and weights is excluded in the repository because of size, but can be found here:* (https://drive.google.com/drive/folders/1quS8edFfFNworRGatKCiGTeFmVXTipxg?usp=sharing)

 Small comments about version updates are included at the top of each Jupyter notebook.